Jason Sehorn: Personal life

 Sehorn was briefly married to former CNN correspondent Whitney Casey from February 14, 1998, until their divorce in 1999.
-His marriage to actress Angie Harmon is well known due to his unusual and public proposal.
-During one of Harmon's appearances on The Tonight Show with Jay Leno, Sehorn (with the assistance of host Jay Leno) hid backstage and surprised Harmon by getting on one knee and asking for her hand in marriage in front of a live studio audience and millions more watching on television.
+His marriage to actress Angie Harmon is well known due to his public proposal.
+During one of Harmon's appearances on The Tonight Show with Jay Leno, Sehorn (with the assistance of host Jay Leno) surprised Harmon by coming out, getting down on one knee in front of a live studio audience and millions more watching.
+Not only did he surprise her with the proposal, he also flew her father Larry there so he could properly ask him for her hand in marriage.
 They were married on June 9, 2001.
 They have three daughters: Finley, born October 14, 2003; Avery, born June 22, 2005; and Emery, born December 18, 2008.
 Both publicly support the Republican Party.
 The couple announced in November 2014 that they were separating after 13 years of marriage, and divorced in December 2015.
 Sehorn remarried, to fire equipment heiress Meghann Gunderman, in 2017.
 They have a daughter named Sage.

 On January 19, 1999, Sehorn's high school jersey #1 was retired by his alma mater, Mt.
 Shasta High School, in a ceremony hosted by his longtime friend, mentor, and former coach, Joe Blevins.
 The ceremony aired on local cable television.